joshwalls/Data-Analytics-Projects/README.md

 Project 4: Data Visualization

 In this project I created two visualizations in python.
 One was a bar chart summarizing the results of a survey conducted to gauge an audience interest in data science topics.
 The other was a chloropleth map of the crime rate in San Francisco.

+Project 5: SQL Data Science Project

+In this project I worked with three datasets: Socioeconomic Indicators in Chicago, Chicago Public Schools and Chicago Crime Data.
+First I uploaded the csv data into the IBM's DB2 database management system.
+Then I performed queries and sub queries to access attributes of the relational databases in python's juptyer notebook environment.